aliostad/PerfIt/README.md

 PerfIt!
 ======

-Windows performance monitoring and Eevent Tracing for Windows (ETW) instrumentation for .NET (including ASP.NET Web API)
+Windows performance monitoring and Event Tracing for Windows (ETW) instrumentation for .NET (including ASP.NET Web API)

 FAQ
 ===

 **What is PerfIt?**

 PerfIt is a performance counter publishing library for .NET.
-By a little bit of setup, it *painlessly* publishes standard performance counters.
+With a little bit of setup, it *painlessly* publishes standard performance counters.
-What is also new in version 1.0, is the **ETW events** that can be published as part of
+What is also new in version 1.0, is the **ETW events** (ETW = Event Tracing for Windows) that can be published as part of instrumentation of the application.
+In version 2.0, you can set a `SamplingRate` so it does not generate a lot of data in case your system handles a lot of load.

 **Why should I use it?**